Covering Numbers for Deep ReLU Networks with Applications to Function Approximation and Nonparametric Regression: Fully-connected Networks with Truncated Output

 \section{Fully-connected Networks with Truncated Output}

 Fully-connected ReLU networks with unconstrained weight magnitude are prevalent in the literature \cite{Kohler2019, yarotsky2019phase, shen2019deep, shen2019nonlinear}.
 As the covering number of the function class $\mathcal{R}(d, W,L)$ realized by such networks is infinite, their performance limits are typically characterized through the VC-dimension.
 It turns out, however, that when dealing with bounded functions such as the set $\lip ([0,1])$, it suffices to consider ReLU networks with truncated outputs.
 This allows to develop a more refined picture, namely by arguing as follows.
+First, note that $\mathcal{R} ( 1, W, L, 1) \subseteq \mathcal{R} ( 1, W, L)$ together with Lemma~\ref{lemma:approximation_lip}, yields